 An estimated 70 percent of the earth’s surface is covered with water, while the remaining 30 per cent constitutes land.
-The layer of earth that is composed of soil and is influenced by the process of soil formation is called pedosphere.
+The layer of the earth that is composed of soil and is influenced by the process of soil formation is called pedosphere.
 But what exactly is soil and what is soil made of?

 What is Soil?

-Technically, soil is a mixture that contains minerals, organic matter, and living organisms.
+Technically, the soil is a mixture that contains minerals, organic matter, and living organisms.
 But broadly speaking, soil can refer to any loose sediment.
 Moreover, there are many types of soil that are distributed around the world and these are generally classified into the following:

 - Clay Soil

 - Silt Soil